AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to appear hereafter thence, that he may restore all to the likeness of himself."[^323]

+## Dorner on Theodore.

-The moderate and evangelical **Dorner** becomes eulogistic when referring to this eminent Universalist: "Theodore of Mopsuestia was the crown and climax of the school of Antioch.
+The moderate and evangelical Dorner becomes eulogistic when referring to this eminent Universalist: "Theodore of Mopsuestia was the crown and climax of the school of Antioch.
 The compass of his learning, his acuteness, and as we must suppose also, the force of his personal character, conjoined with his labors through many years as a teacher both of churches and of young and talented disciples, and as a prolific writer, gained for him the title of Magister Orientis."[^324] He "was